-Septer mber 30, 2023 Mar ch 31, 2023 Opening balance, beginning of the year \$ 24,189 \$ 15,816 Closing balance, end of the period \$ 15,676 \$ 24,189 Revenue recognized in the period from: Amounts included in deferred revenue at the beginning of the period \$ 10,400 \$ 13,026
+Dec ember 31, 2023 March 31, 2023 Opening balance, beginning of the year \$ 24,189 \$ 15,816 Closing balance, end of the period \$ 18,412 \$ 24,189 Revenue recognized during the year from: Amounts included in deferred revenue at the beginning of the year \$ 10,852 \$ 13,026

 Deferred revenue attributed to FPP contracts represents the unearned portion of the Company's contracts.
-FPP agreements are generally paid quarterly in advance, with revenue recognized on a straight-line basis over the contract period.
-As of September 30, 2023, approximately \$4.4 million of revenue is expected to be recognized from remaining performance obligations for FPP agreements.
-The Company expects to recognize revenue on approximately \$3.7 million of these remaining performance obligations over the next 12 months and the balance of \$0.7 million will be recognized thereafter.
+FPP contracts are generally paid quarterly in advance, with revenue recognized on a straight-line basis over the contract period.
+As of December 31, 2023, approximately \$5.0 million of revenue is expected to be recognized from remaining performance obligations for FPP contracts.
+The Company expects to recognize revenue on approximately \$4.3 million of these remaining performance obligations over the next 12 months and the balance of \$0.7 million will be recognized thereafter.

 The Company's Distributor Support System (the "DSS program") provides additional support for distributor business development activities, customer lead generation, brand awareness and tailored marketing services for each of the Company's major geographic and market verticals.
 This program is funded by the Company's distributors and was developed to provide improved worldwide distributor training, sales efficiency, website development, company branding and funding for increased strategic marketing activities.
 DSS program revenue is generally paid quarterly with revenue recognized on a straight-line basis over a calendar year period.
 Deposits are primarily non-refundable cash payments from distributors for future orders.
+Refer to Note 15 - Commitments and Contingencies - Related Party Transactions, in the Notes to Condensed Consolidated Financial Statements for information regarding Reorganized PrivateCo's distributor services business transition connected to the Company's emergence from the Chapter 11 Cases.